 If you’re confused by the different waste pipe sizes in the UK, this page is for you.

-There are several different types of pipe for basins, sinks, baths and toilets.
+There are several different types of pipes for basins, sinks, baths and toilets.
 To add a little confusion, you’ll discover there’s more than one system; push-fit and also solvent (glue) weld.
 The pipes for each system aren’t the *exact* same size and thus aren’t directly compatible with each other.

 Common Waste Pipe Sizes in the UK